swimmingly/yodrew.github.io/make.md

     2. glue 20mm wide flaps of outer wall to inner wall
 5. if not using immediately, store core inside shell, covering exposed part of core with scrap piece of cardboard to prevent crushing.
 6. installation
-    1. determine vent location in panel
+    1. determine vent location in blind
+        - for convective ventilation in cold climates, put supply vents at bottom of one blind, return vents at top of another
+        - orient vent openings vertically where possible
+        - mount vent behind blind whenever possible.
+It looks better, is less prone to damage, and its airflow is easier to control with a plug or sliding plate of cardboard
-        - edge opening of vent should face window opening
+        - edge opening of vent should face opening of window
-        - vent should not touch window handles, locks, and frame
+        - vent should not touch window handles, locks, or frame
-    2. on panel, mark slot exactly the size of the vent's face opening, 40mm x 282mm
+        - for front mounting, try to place vent where it is least likely to get bumped or damaged
-    3. cut out slot
+    2. cut out slot
+        - slot is 40 x 282mm.
+Put it at least 50mm from edges of window opening, oriented vertically if possible.
+        - use the helix vent slot plan for this.
+Tape it to blind so its edges fall on or within edges of window opening.
+        - poke a straight pin through corners of slot into blind material
+	- cut between holes with straight edge and razor knife
+    3. attach vent
-    4. from the back, position vent core over hole and fit vent flaps through it
+        1. from the back, position vent over hole and slide vent flaps through it
-    5. lay panel on table, core down and panel up
+        2. lay blind on flat surface with vent underneath
-    6. pulling top flap up snugly, use back of table knife tip to crease the outside of it right where it passes through hole
+        3. pulling top flap up snugly, use back of table knife tip to crease the outside of it right where it passes through hole
-    7. fold flap at crease and glue or tape it to front of panel
+        4. fold flap down at crease and tape it to front of blind with black tape
-    8. repeat with bottom flap, then with side flaps
+        5. repeat steps 3 & 4 with bottom flap, then with side flaps
-    9. attach shell to back of panel over core with tape, glue, or screws going through panel into braces
+        6. attach shell to blind with tape or clamps of wood trim pieces and screws
-    10. cover shell with foil and/or white paper to minimize warping by sun
+        7. when mounted behind, cover shell with foil and/or white paper to minimize warping by sun

 ###### threshold vent